adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/navigation/v2/navigation/README.md

 8. `./id` - defines the component HTML ID attribute.

 ## Client Libraries
-The component leverages the `core.wcm.components.navigation.v1.editor` editor client library category that includes JavaScript handling for dialog interaction.
+The component reuses the `core.wcm.components.navigation.v1.editor` editor client library category that includes JavaScript handling for dialog interaction.
 It is already included by its edit and design dialogs.

 ## BEM Description